 There are periods in one’s life where a formal spiritual practice can be helpful.
 This can be undertaken whether you are involved in a religion or call yourself an atheist.
 There is no need to let beliefs get in the way of developing your spiritual self.
 In fact, exploring true spirituality requires going beyond belief, getting out of the head and into some real things that are with us every moment – in our bodies, in the air in how we walk – things that “belief” or conceptualized thinking barely understands.

-Experiential practice such as Yoga, meditation, Qigong and artistic expression can help you with real life situations that require a genuine response.
+Experiential practice such as Yoga, prayer, chanting, meditation, Qigong and artistic pursuits in music, dance, visual art, poetry – can help you with real life situations that require a genuine response.
 Many paths have been designed by exceptional individuals and evolved through generations of practitioners specifically to cultivate the realization of life’s purpose and social/universal function i.e., wholeness.
 When engaged with enlightened mind and heart, these kind of practices can heal habits of thinking and action that prevent us from happiness and a deeper experience.